AleksandrsB/WinGL_TicTacToe/README.md

 ## Future Plans

-This project is part of my Master's thesis and will be developed further with the following enhancements:
+This project will be developed further with the following enhancements:

 - **AI Opponent**:
   - Implement a basic AI using the **Minimax algorithm** with alpha-beta pruning.